esphome/esphome-devices/src/docs/devices/TreatLife-DS02F/index.md

 ### Using Cloudcutter

 [Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) is a tool designed to simplify the process of flashing Tuya-based devices.
 It allows you to bypass the need for physically opening the device and swapping out chips.
 By leveraging the cloud APIs, Cloudcutter enables you to flash the firmware remotely, making it a convenient and less intrusive option.
-Follow the instructions on the [Cloudcutter GitHub repository](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to use this method for flashing your Deta 6294HA device.
+Follow the instructions on the [Cloudcutter GitHub repository](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to use this method for flashing your DS02F device.

 ### Swap chip